 The wards covered by the East Hertfordshire Rural branch are in the area of the East Hertfordshire District Council.

 The council is Tory controlled.
 Until 2003, the number of Labour councillors on the council since its formation had varied between one and eight.
 However, since the 2003 election there have been no Labour councillors.
-Since thhe 2015 election, the whole council has been Conservative.
-There is no opposition at all.
+Since the 2015 election, the whole council has been Conservative, except for one independent.

 There is an East Hertfordshire District Labour Party local campaign forum, with representatives from all the branches in East Hertfordshire.